 After you’ve worked so hard to book that job and delivered a flawless performance on set, you’re gonna want that footage!
 If not for your demo reel, at least for the memories!

 Getting your footage isn’t always easy.
-No matter your situation, I hope I can help here.
+No matter your situation, I hope I can help you here.

 The best way to set yourself up for footage success is to plan ahead.